manpages/i-suck-at-games/hots/mistakes.md

 Build
 ===

- + I'm not following the build at all.
+ + Scouting and/or dealing with his early scout slightly sets the build off.

 Transitions
 ===

- + I fail to use my deductions to adjust the game plan, see Attention
+ + When playing v Z transitioning into zealot/colossi is stupid.
+   Do either zealot/archon or sentry/colossi.